TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 As of iOS 10, developers have to add UsageDescription-strings before using system frameworks with privacy features (read more on this in [Apple's own documentation](https://developer.apple.com/library/prerelease/content/releasenotes/General/WhatsNewIniOS/Articles/iOS10.html#//apple_ref/doc/uid/TP40017084-SW3)).
 To make allow users to attach photos to feedback, add the `NSPhotoLibraryUsageDescription` to your `Info.plist` and provide a description.
 Make sure to localize your description as described in [Apple's documentation about localizing Info.plist strings](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).

-If the value is missing from your `Info.plist`, the SDK will disable attaching potos to feedback and disable the creation of a new feedback item in case of a screenshot.
+If the value is missing from your `Info.plist`, the SDK will disable attaching photos to feedback and disable the creation of a new feedback item in case of a screenshot.

 <a name="storeupdates"></a>